Sub-Zero (Mortal Kombat): Spin-offs Mortal Kombat games

-In Mortal Kombat Mythologies: Sub-Zero, Bi-Han embarks on a quest to aid Quan Chi in exchange for his help in destroying the Shirai Ryu, but later steals Shinnok's amulet under Raiden's guidance.
+In Mortal Kombat Mythologies: Sub-Zero, Bi-Han embarks on a quest to aid Quan Chi in exchange for his help in destroying the Shirai Ryu, but later steals Shinnok's amulet under Raiden's guidance before participating in the first Mortal Kombat tournament.

 In an alternate take on Mortal Kombat IIs events depicted in Mortal Kombat: Shaolin Monks (2005), in which Kuai Liang appears as a boss and unlockable player character, he briefly allies himself with Liu Kang and Kung Lao while searching for Bi-Han, who had been transformed into the undead Noob Saibot.

 Kuai Liang appears as a playable character in Mortal Kombat: Onslaught (2023).

-Other appearances
+Other guest appearances

-Furthermore, he appears as a guest character in NBA Jam Tournament Edition (1995), The Grid (2000), and MLB Slugfest: Loaded (2004) as well as a downloadable playable character in Injustice 2 (2017).
-An unlockable outfit based on Sub-Zero was added to Fortnite Battle Royale.
+Furthermore, he appears as a guest character in NBA Jam Tournament Edition (1995, although he was removed from later versions of the game), The Grid (2000), and MLB Slugfest: Loaded (2004) as well as a downloadable playable character in Injustice 2 (2017).
+An unlockable outfit based on Sub-Zero was added to Fortnite Battle Royale (2017).

 An unidentified Sub-Zero makes a cameo appearance in Injustice: Gods Among Us (2013) while a character inspired by Sub-Zero called Sub-273 appears as the final boss of Punch Club (2016).